jayendrachary/Rust-Projects/guessing_game/Readme.md

 ## How to play

 To play the game, you need to have Rust installed on your system.
-You can download Rust from https://www.rust-lang.org/tools/install.
+You can download Rust from https://www.rust-lang.org/tools/install .
 Then, follow these steps:

 - Clone this repository or download the source code as a zip file.
 - Navigate to the directory where the code is located and run `cargo build` to compile the code.
 - Run `cargo run` to start the game.
 - Enter your guess and press enter.
 The game will tell you if your guess is too high, too low, or correct.
 - Repeat until you guess the correct number .

+## Resource
+- For refernce or detailed explanation you can visit the offical rust documentation https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html .

 ## Features